An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Presentation of the models and the main result

 where $d_1$ depends only on $g$, $\delta$, $\lambda$, $C_{\lambda}$, $C'_{\lambda}$, $D_{\lambda}$, and $D_{\omega}$. \end{enumerate} \end{te} \begin{rem} From the above, we have that the pointwise errors tend to zero when $N \rightarrow +\infty$. \end{rem}

 Let us comment on the dependence on $x$ of the bounds in Theorem~\ref{te:main_result}.
-First, assume that $(2k+1)\lambda'_N > 2k\omega$.
-Then, for each of the estimators, the bound contains a term corresponding to a linear growth in $x$, and a term corresponding to an exponential decay in $x$.
+First, assume that $\lambda + 2k\lambda'_N > \omega + (2k-1)\omega'_N$.
+Then, for each of the estimators, the bound contains a term corresponding to a linear growth in $x$, and a term corresponding to an exponential decay in~$x$.
 The linear growth is related to the accumulation of errors during the model approximation.
 The exponential decay is related to the fact that the influence of past errors dissipates over time at an exponential rate.
-In the case where~$(2k+1)\lambda'_N \leq 2k\omega$, there is no exponential decay for $\widehat{n}_0^{(2k)}$.
+In the case where~$\lambda + 2k\lambda'_N \leq \omega + (2k-1)\omega'_N$, there is no exponential decay for $\widehat{n}_0^{(2k)}$.
 This is because the term in the denominator of $\widehat{n}_0^{(2k)}$, which tends to~$0$ exponentially fast, compensates for the dissipation and leads to an exponential growth of the error.
+The fact that there is a condition for having an exponential decay is consistent with the fact that the hazard rate function associated to a given density, which is similar to $\widehat{n}_0^{(2k)}$, may explode when $x\rightarrow+\infty$, see~\cite[Sections~7.VI \& 7.IX]{kleinbaum_survival_2012}.
+However, the condition~$\lambda + 2k\lambda'_N > \omega + (2k-1)\omega'_N$ is not optimal, as discussed in the penultimate paragraph of Section~\ref{sect:discussion_estimation}.
+This opens new perspectives, notably to improve our bounds.

 Let us now comment on the dependence on $k$ of the bound obtained in Theorem~\ref{te:main_result}-$(b)$.
 We observe that two terms contribute to the $k$-dependence of the error.
 The first one is the term~$\left(\frac{D_{\lambda}}{D_{\omega}}\right)^{2k}$.
 It implies that the error bound grows exponentially when the number of chromosomes increase.
 In fact, this growth is mainly related to the fact that our assumptions are not optimal, which leads to a non-optimal bound.
 This non-optimality is due to the fact that comparing~$n_0$ with the densities presented in~\hyperlink{assumption:H3}{$(H_3)$} and~\hyperlink{assumption:H4}{$(H_4)$} results in a loss of information about~$n_0$, and that this loss is multiplied when the dimension increases.
 We would like to manage this loss of information in a future work in order to obtain a bound without the term~$\left(\frac{D_{\lambda}}{D_{\omega}}\right)^{2k}$.
 The second term that contributes to the $k$-dependence of the bound in Theorem~\ref{te:main_result}-$(b)$ is the term~$k^2x + k + 1$.
 It is related to the fact that the size of the space~$\mathbb{R}_+^{2k}$ becomes larger when~$k$ increases, making the model more difficult to approximate.
 In fact, the dependence on $k$ of the error poses problems when one is interested in species for which $2k$ is large, such as yeast cells~($2k = 32$) or human cells~($2k = 92$).
 This issue is further studied in Section~\ref{subsect:estimation_results_severaltelos}.